Meta-Learning the Inductive Biases of Simple Neural Circuits: Discussion Conclusions

 Despite our optimism for this approach, there remain challenges.
-Most fundamentally, sets of functions that a learner easily generalises are still hard to interpret.
-We have shown how our tool can provide insight for low-dimensional inputs (Fig.~2 - 5), by comparing to ground truth labels (Fig.~6), or by projecting the learnt functions onto an appropriate basis (Fig.~7).
-However, to make the concept of inductive bias more powerful, more tools are needed to interpret the resulting functions.
+Most fundamentally, arbitrary functions are still hard to interpret.
+Our tool turns one problem - what is the inductive bias of this learner - into another - can I intepret this function the learner finds easy-to-generalise?
+The second problem is hard but tractable, and is an active area of research \citep{montavon2018methods}; and we hope progress in this area will help our tool.
+In the meantime, we have shown how our tool provides insight in a variety of settings: for low-dimensional inputs (Fig.~2 - 5), by comparing to ground truth labels (Fig.~6), or by projecting the learnt functions onto an appropriate basis (Fig.~7).

 To conclude, the inductive bias is a promising angle from which to understand learning algorithms.
 Analytic bridges between circuit design and inductive bias have already `explained' the presence of aspects of the circuit through their effect on the network's generalisation properties in both artificial \citep{canatar2021spectral, bahri2021explaining} and biological \citep{bordelon2021population, pandey2021structured, harris2019additive, xie2022task} networks.
 However, these techniques require very constraining assumptions.
-We have dramatically loosened these assumptions and shown our meta-learning approach can flexibly extract the inductive bias of neural circuits.
-We have shown its utility in interpreting connectomic data, and we believe it will prove useful on other datasets and problems.
+We have dramatically loosened these assumptions and shown our tools utility in, among other things, interpreting connectomic data.
+We believe it will prove useful on other datasets and problems.